 Connect Standard Compute to your automation stack in minutes.
 Our OpenAI-compatible API works out of the box with n8n, Make, Zapier, and any tool that supports the OpenAI format.

 Standard Compute exposes an OpenAI-compatible API, which means any platform that can talk to the OpenAI API can talk to Standard Compute.
 You only need to change two things: the base URL and the API key.
-Everything else — request format, response structure, streaming — stays the same.
+Everything else — request format, response structure — stays the same.

 Below you will find step-by-step integration guides for the three most popular automation platforms.
 Each guide assumes you already have a Standard Compute account and an API key.
-If you do not, see the Getting Started page first.
+If you do not, head to the Dashboard to get started.

 n8n has a built-in OpenAI node that makes integration straightforward.
 Open your n8n workflow and add (or edit) an OpenAI node.
 In the node's credential settings, find the Base URL field and replace the default OpenAI URL with https://api.stdcmpt.com/v1.
 Paste your Standard Compute API key into the API Key field.

 That is the entire setup.
 Every existing workflow that uses the OpenAI node will now route through Standard Compute.
-You can use the same model aliases ("fast", "standard", "premium") in the Model field, or leave your existing model names — the API will map them to the appropriate tier automatically.
+Set the model field to "standardcompute" — our routing algorithm will automatically select the best model for each request.

 If you use n8n's AI Agent or LangChain sub-nodes, the same credential swap applies.
 Any node that references your OpenAI credentials will pick up the new base URL.